GraemePerrins/LEDLamp/README.md

 **Arduino Controlled 3D Printed LED Lamp**

-Create a fantastic 3D printed led strip lamp that uses an Arduino Nano to create different coloured patterns on a 60 led strip using the FastLed library.
+Bring your workspace or living room to life by 3D printing a custom LED lamp that slowly shifts through mesmerising, ever‑changing patterns.
+This hobby project walks you through creating a sleek, modern lamp powered by 60 RGB LEDs and an Arduino Nano, transforming simple components into a dynamic light sculpture.

+The Lamp is approx 22 cm high and 10 cm diameter with a stylistic raised spiral helix pattern on the lamp surface.

 See the project *FinishedLamp* folder for photos and a video of the completed lamp.

 The lamp shell, base and led tower are all 3D printed and the FreeCad model files are included so you can easily modify them as needed.
 The default models will create a Cylinderical lamp with an external double helix pattern that is approx 21.5 cm tall and approx 10 cm in diameter.